ultrafunkamsterdam/toraio/README.md

 ----
-for most people, setting up tor is already quite a task, implementing them as proxies in their programs requires much more work. the purpose of aiotor is to make it as easy as it can possibly get.
+for most people, setting up tor is already quite a task, implementing them as proxies in their programs requires much more work. the purpose of toraio is to make it as easy as it can possibly get.

 Show me how easy it is!